Facts can indeed be more frightening than fiction.

 Conversely, some of the missing people investigated on the podcast have been found after the episodes have aired.

-From iHeartRadio and Tenderfoot TV comes “Algorithm.”
-Beginning in June 2021, “Algorithm” explores how technology can pursue and ultimately find serial killers.
+From iHeartRadio and Tenderfoot TV comes “Algorithm,” a series exploring how technology can pursue and ultimately find serial killers.
 In 2010, reporter Thomas Hargrove developed an algorithm to locate serial killers and spot crime patterns in specific regions.
 Gary, Indiana became a frequent spot of strangulation cases, Hargrove found.
 As Hargrove notified police of this discovery, his alert was overlooked.
 When Afrikka Hardy was murdered in 2014, Hargrove’s previous speculation of a serial killer at large was confirmed and duly noted.
 We’ll learn more this season about how technology and an algorithm can help investigate homicides in America.

 Since 2012, Wondery’s “Generation Why” has been hosted by friends Aaron and Justin.
 The show explores conspiracies, controversies, unsolved murders, and mysteries.
 They speculate and provide their opinions in regards to each case.